x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-To-Send-Client-Gameplay-Ability-Data-to-Server-in-C++.md

 # Implementation Considerations

-We create a new virtual method `ExecuteAbilityWithTargetData` and call it either as the local player client or as the server.
+We create a new virtual method `ActivateAbilityWithTargetData` and call it either as the local player client or as the server.

 In this method, we run both local player and server code.
 This is purely the "do the ability now" code in the